google/protobuf.dart/README.md

 *Note:* currently the workflow is POSIX-oriented.

 To build standalone `protoc` plugin:
-- run `pub install` to install all dependecies
+- run `pub install` to install all dependencies
-- run `make build-plugin`.
-That will create a file `out/protoc-gen-dart` which is a plugin
-- Now you can use it either by adding into `PATH` or passing directly with `protoc`'s `--plugin` option.
+- Now you can use the plugin either by adding the `bin` directory to your `PATH`, or passing it directly with `protoc`'s `--plugin` option.

 Please, remember that the plugin is pure Dart script and requires the presence of `dart` executable in your `PATH`.

-When both the `dart` executable and `out/protoc-gen-dart` are in the `PATH` the protocol buffer compiler can be invoked to generate like this:
+When both the `dart` executable and `bin/protoc-gen-dart` are in the `PATH` the protocol buffer compiler can be invoked to generate like this:

     $ protoc --dart_out=. test.proto

 ### Optionally using `pub global`

-    $ pub global activate -sgit https://github.com/dart-lang/dart-protoc-plugin
+    $ pub global activate protoc_plugin

 And then add `.pub-cache/bin` in your home dir to your `PATH` if you haven't already.